 If you are strapping under 50 pallets or boxes per day, a manual or automated handheld strapper would be sufficient.
 Consider how many straps you will be using per unit as well.
 Keeping your employees safe from injury with repetitive tasks is an essential to consider when selecting a strapping tool.

 In this same respect, you can consider automation as a labor savings.
-Strapping automation can reduce the number of workers required to secure products with strapping, which can help to justify higher-priced machines.
+An automated strapper can reduce the number of workers required to secure products with strapping, which can help to justify higher-priced machines.

 The amount of space you have available will impact your ability to purchase fully automated machinery.
 Machinery can range from small tabletop models to massive, vehicle-sized machines.
 The size of many machines can be customized, which will also impact the initial cost.
 Additional options and customization to your machinery will increase the cost of the equipment.

-The cost of running your strapping machine will also be affected by the type of strapping material that you choose to run on your machinery.
-Each type of strapping material is designed for different purposes.
+The cost of running your strapper will also be affected by the type of strapping material that you choose to run on your machinery.
+Each type of material is designed for different purposes.